 Vision: Strengthening families and the community through literacy

-View Superintendent Dr. David Vroonland's initial presentation to the Board of Trustees about the rationale behind the early literacy initiative and the district's plan going forward.
+View former Superintendent Dr. David Vroonland's initial presentation to the Board of Trustees about the rationale behind the early literacy initiative.